atooms-mirror/atooms/README.md

 Additional packages
 -------------------
-atooms is composable: it is easy to add new functionalities, but just those you actually need.
+atooms is composable: it is easy to add new functionalities, and just those you actually need.
-Additional packages are available from the [https://gitlab.info-ufr.univ-montp2.fr/atooms](atooms repository).
+Additional packages are available from the [atooms main repository](https://gitlab.info-ufr.univ-montp2.fr/atooms).
-Once installed, they will be accessible in the atooms namespace.
+These packages will be installed in the atooms namespace to prevent name clashing.

 If you want to add your own package to the atooms namespace, structure it this way
 ```bash